Greece Moments Greece Moments

 Asēmóleuka, Ipsila

 Here you will find a cozy tavern with a terrace and a fantastic view of the capital.
-Homemade Greek dishes are served, including the Island Specialty Fourtalia, a traditional hearty omelette.
+Homemade Greek dishes are served, including the island specialty Fourtalia, a traditional hearty omelette.
 You should also try the pickled zucchini slices and the eggplant dip (Melitzanosalata).

 fourtalia omelett andros spezialitaeten